cyberbotics/webots-doc/guide/preferences.md

 *Camera.antialiasing* fields and to disable this feature.
 We observed that some hardware doesn't support the OpenGL feature about anti-aliasing when rendering into a texture (RTT).

+- The `Width of rasterized lines` value specifies the width of all the lines drawn in the 3D scene.
+In particular this affects the visual representations of bounding objects, coordinate systems, optional renderings, apply force and torque arrows, and IndexedLineSet nodes.
+The default value is 1.0.